Moran Market Dog Meat Vendors Ignore Agreement to Remove Slaughter Facilities

 To all intents and purposes, the agreement between the Seongnam government and the Vendors’ Association has not been, and will not be, implemented at all.

-As of July 4, 2017, more than 20 dog meat wholesalers and retailers are doing business at Moran Market, and at least 13 vendors are illegally slaughter dogs.
+As of July 4, 2017, more than 20 dog meat wholesalers and retailers are doing business at Moran Market, and at least 13 vendors are continuing to illegally slaughter dogs.
 Some vendors complained that the Seongnam government failed to implement the agreement fully, and warned that they would have large-scale facilities for displaying live dogs as before.
 Saying that they cannot keep the current profit structure, they threatened to slaughter dogs if the mobile vehicles for slaughtering animals (such as chickens or goats) the Gyeonggi-do Government determined to provide are brought to the market.

 The Seongnam government has confirmed that the term of the implementation of the agreement has been postponed indefinitely.
 This means that the Seongnam government has indirectly admitted that the voluntary implementation of the agreement is actually impossible.